Serial and parallel kernelization of Multiple Hitting Set parameterized by the Dilworth number, implemented on the GPU: Conclusion

 \looseness=-1 The third is what made it feasible to implement our kernelization algorithms on GPUs: note that we have shown a parallel kernelization algorithm in terms of \NCeins{} circuits, where each gate executes its own instruction on its own data, whereas GPUs operate in terms of the SIMD (Single Instruction, Multiple Data) model: all cores of one multiprocessor perform the same operations, yet on different data.
 Data reduction algorithms seem to lend themselves well to realization on GPUs since, often, they consist of a fixed set of data reduction rules, applied to different parts of the data.
 We thus expect that, although previously more often studied in the context of attacking NP\hyp hard problems \citep{BST15,BST20,BT20}, parallel kernelization will have a stronger real\hyp world impact in the context of speeding up polynomial\hyp time algorithms on large data sets, such as linear\hyp time data reduction was applied to speed up matching algorithms \citep{MNN20}, or in the context of designing parallel fixed\hyp parameter algorithms \citep{BST15} for P-complete problems, which do not give in to massive parallelization.

 \paragraph{Funding} This work was initiated during the First Workshop of Mathematical Center in Akademgorodok, which was held during July 13--17 and August 10--14, 2020, under support of the Ministry of Science and Higher Education of the Russian Federation, agreement No.\ 075-15-2019-167.
-R.\ van Bevern, P.\ V.\ Smirnov, and O.\ Yu.\ Tsidulko were supported by Russian Foundation for Basic Research, project 18-501-12031 NNIO\textunderscore a.
+Until the end of 2020, R.\ van Bevern, P.\ V.\ Smirnov, and O.\ Yu.\ Tsidulko were supported by Russian Foundation for Basic Research, project 18-501-12031 NNIO\textunderscore a.